Is Bogota safe to travel and live in 2020? 16 tips for keeping safe in Colombia

 Unless you’ve booked a private transfer from the airport, as soon as you exit through the Arrivals door you’ll be bombarded with people shouting ‘taxi taxi!’ or even ‘Uber!’.
 Obviously, this is not how Uber works, so you won’t fall for that one, but a lot of newbies to Bogota don’t realise that none of the people claiming to be taxi drivers are licensed.
 If they were, they would be in the well-regulated queue outside Arrivals for yellow taxis.

 We got stung by an unlicensed taxi once, we knew as soon as he led us to his car in the car park that he wasn’t a real driver, but we’d negotiated really well so stupidly went ahead with it (is Bogota safe for idiots?
 Not really).
 During the journey, the driver kept asking for a tip on top of the price (assuming we were American, lols) and then when we arrived at our apartment he proceeded to lock the doors and DEMAND more because our negotiated price was too low.
-Andy isn’t one to back down in this situation, and it turned into a spanish shouting match which left me fairly terrified.
+Andy isn’t one to back down in this situation, and it turned into a spanish shouting match at 3am which left me fairly terrified.
 Getting a metered taxi would have solved all of this!
 For reference, a taxi from Bogota Airport to the central barrios of the city will cost 25-30,000 COP unless they add a late-night surcharge.

 – Always ask for the meter to be put on